 Indibulin is a novel orally administered tubulin binding agent.
 Phase 1 study as a single agent in patients with advanced solid tumors has been completed.
 We have reported clinical activity at well-tolerated doses using a continuous dosing scheme without the development of clinically relevant peripheral neuropathy.
-Following encouraging preclinical results obtained with indibulin in combination with other chemotherapies, two Phase 1 combination studies were initiated with TarcevaTM and XelodaTM.

-respectively.
-The favorable activity and safety profile of oral indibulin with oral XelodaTM was reported at ASCO's annual meeting in May 2009.
+Following encouraging preclinical results obtained with indibulin in combination with other chemotherapies, two Phase 1 combination studies were initiated with Tarceva Mand Xeloda Manda Tespectively.
+The favorable activity and safety profile of oral indibulin with oral Xeloda Manda Tespectively and the safety profile of oral indibulin with oral Xeloda Manda Tespectively.
 In all studies, a maximum tolerated dose, or MTD, was not established.
 Preclinical work with our consultant, Dr. Larry Norton, established a dosing schedule to enhance activity and reduce toxicity, which is presently five days on drug and nine days off in a Phase 1 study in late stage metastatic breast cancer.
 In light of the lack of establishing an MTD and the need to administer many capsules several times a day, we have recently modified the dosage form to administer once a day dosing in the Phase 1 trial.